itswijay/blog/src/content/blog/how-i-built-a-realistic-ansible-home-lab-using-fedora-centos-ubuntu-arch-linux.md

 If you’re curious what Ansible playbooks are, they’re YAML files that define automation tasks.
 That’s a topic for another blog, I guess...

-*This is Wijay, until next time — keep hacking your way forward.*
+*Until next time — keep hacking your way forward.*